 The 2017-2018 season marked the seventieth anniversary of Victoria Hotspurs.
 With Dr. Anton Tabone back as President, and after an absence of eight years, Victoria Hotspurs were back as League champions for the twelfth time with a total record of points.
 Ex-player Gotthard Conti was back at the club, this time as coach.
 Victoria Hotspurs also won the First Division knock out after defeating Ghajnsielem 3-1.
 Victoria Hotspurs player Christian Mercieca won the Gozo Football player of the year.

-During this season, the club premises at Enrico street, Victoria was refurbished and Victoria Hotspurs went on a training camp for the first time in Manchester, United Kingdom.
+During this season, the club premises at Enrico street, Victoria were refurbished and Victoria Hotspurs went on a training camp for the first time in Manchester, United Kingdom.

 The 2018-2019 season was a remarkable one.
 Victoria Hotspurs won their thirteenth League championship, together with the Super Cup and after twenty two years absence; the BOV GFA Cup.